-We talked to Rafael López Schietekat, founder of Diagnostikare, about digital health platforms, and this is what he said about it.
+Rafael López Schietekat, founder of Diagnostikare tells us about its digital health platforms and Covid-19.

 First of all, how are you and your family doing in these COVID-19 times?